 Depending on the habit, here are a few things you can include in an accountability journal:

-Let’s say you want to quit smoking.
-Every day, you would target a maximum number of cigarettes you want to smoke.
+EXAMPLE: Let’s say you want to quit smoking.
+Every day, you would target the maximum number of cigarettes you want to smoke.
 Then you’d record the amount you actually smoked.
 Plus you’d record the feelings and impulses that led you to light up.

 The key with an accountability journal is to provide 100% disclosure.
 You need to write down everything– even if you fail with your goal.